 Todd Howard spoke more about Starfield companions in a lengthy video interview (opens in new tab) from the end of November 2022, discussing the value of the time and emotional investment spent with companions in games—both Bethesda's and others.
 Howard confirmed companion romance in Starfield, and noted the studio's interest in giving those relationships some additional complexity.

 Bethesda romance tends to be a binary state.
 Gather enough affection points to cross an arbitrary threshold, and you're in a loving relationship.
 Lose enough of them, and your romance might as well have never happened.
 Hoping to move away from that, Howard said that four of Starfield's companions will offer a bit more depth.
 "I won't say super complex, but more complex relationships than we've had," Howard said.
 "Not just some state of 'they like you' or 'they don't like you.'
 They can be in love with you and dislike something you did, and be pissed at you temporarily."

 You have a robot companion called Vasco

-In a recent video (opens in new tab) Bethesda showed off Vasco for the first time.
+In a video from earlier in 2022 (opens in new tab), Bethesda showed off Vasco for the first time.
 This expeditionary robot for constellation will presumably be Starfield's default companion, similar to Dogmeat in Fallout 4.
 Originally built by Lunar Robotics, Vasco was refurbished to handle the rigors of expeditionary space travel, and while he still has some weapons, it sounds like he's more of a workhorse (opens in new tab), with storage capacity and a variety of gear to aid you in exploration.

 In the same video, lead artist Istvan Pely calls Vasco one of the team's "favorite companions".
 It seemed safe to assume there would be a handful of exploration partners to choose from in Starfield (like in Skyrim or Fallout 4) but now we can count on it for sure.